TryBuildCalc

 Step 5 — Calculate Number of Rods

-Rods Required = Total Length / Standard Rod Length
+Rods Required = ROUND UP(Final Length ÷ Standard Rod Length)

 Worked Example: Rebar Calculation